National voting rights clashes color debate over Minnesota election law proposals

 Under the Republican proposal, unregistered voters can still vote on Election Day but must cast provisional ballots that would be set aside for a week for election judges to determine their eligibility.
 Voters whose eligibility is challenged would need to appear in person to prove that they are authorized to vote.

-Minnesota is one of just three states without provisional balloting.
-Kiffmeyer believes that's one of several measures needed to ensure voter confidence and transparency in elections.
-DFL opponents argue that provisional balloting would depress turnout by introducing additional hurdles to the voting process.
+Federal law requires provisional balloting, but Minnesota is one of three states exempt because they offer same-day voter registration.
+Kiffmeyer believes provisional balloting and other measures are needed to ensure voter confidence and transparency in elections.
+DFL opponents argue that it would depress turnout by introducing additional hurdles to the voting process.

 The House DFL's state government and elections bill includes a longtime Democratic priority to restore voting rights to people still on probation for felony convictions.

-But state Rep. Jim Nash, R-Waconia, said Wednesday that "there's no support for that bill from the GOP," adding that election law proposals are becoming more partisan in recent years in a departure from a long-standing custom.
+But state Rep. Jim Nash, R-Waconia, said Wednesday that "there's no support for that bill from the GOP."
+He added that election law proposals are becoming more partisan in recent years, a departure from long-standing custom.

-In the Senate, the GOP election package also ends the process of "vouching" where registered voters can affirm another voter's eligibility under oath.
+In the Senate, the GOP election package also would end the process of "vouching," where registered voters can affirm another voter's eligibility under oath.
 The bill would also require a legislative audit of election equipment and software.

 Sen. Jim Carlson, DFL-Eagan, on Wednesday said citing voting fraud concerns in proposing new restrictions is "trying to attack a problem here that really doesn't exist."